Multicomponent Scalar Dark Matter with an Extended Gauge Sector: Dark Matter Phenomenology

-In the early universe all the particles were in equilibrium in the high temperature cosmic soup.
-Over time as the universe expanded and the temperature of the universe started to drop, the interaction rate of WIMPs with the other particles of the cosmic plasma became comparable to the Hubble parameter.
-It became difficult for the WIMPs to find another WIMP to annihilate with and thus they were frozen out remaining in the universe as a relic which one can compare with the observed DM relic abundance.
-The value of relic abundance as measured by Planck satellite is given by $\Omega h^2=0.120\pm0.001$ \cite{planck2018}.
-There are two DM candidates in this model as argued in Sec.~ \ref{subsec:dm_can}.
-The dark matter candidates can annihilate mainly via higgs mediated channels to SM states, for example $b\bar b$, $\tau\bar\tau$, $W^+W^-$, $ZZ$ and $hh$, as allowed by the kinematics in various DM mass range.
+There are two DM candidates in this model as argued in Sec.~\ref{subsec:dm_can}.
+The dark matter candidates can annihilate mainly via higgs mediated channels to SM states, for example $b\bar b$, $\tau\bar\tau$, $W^+W^-$, $ZZ$, $hh$ and $t\bar t$, as allowed by the kinematics in various DM mass range.
 The Feynman diagrams are given in Appendix \ref{ap:beq}.
 Among the individual contributions of the DM candidates to the relic, the contribution from $\phi_3$ is much less than that of $\phi_0$ for the DM mass range starting from $m_W$ upto around 300 GeV.
-This is due to the fact that in this model there exists a $\phi_3\phi_3W^+W^-$ coupling (see Table \ref{tab:DM_gauge_quartic}) which is absent for $\phi_0$, and thus $\phi_3$ annihilates more through that channel leaving less relic in the universe.
-This coupling comes into effect around a DM mass of $m_W$ and finally goes away as the co-annihilation channels start to dominate at a DM mass of around 300 GeV.\footnote{The exact DM mass value can be different than 300 GeV depending upon relevant couplings and the heavy gauge boson mass.} As we move into the higher DM mass range, co-annihilation among $\phi_0$ and $\phi_3$ via $Z^\prime$ mediated diagrams into $WW$, $Zh$ and quark and lepton pairs start to dictate the relic abundance.
+This is due to the fact that in this model there exists a $\phi_3\phi_3W^+W^-$ coupling (see Table \ref{tab:DM_gauge_quartic}) and also $\phi_3\phi^\pm W^\mp$ couplings (see Table \ref{tab:BSM_scalar_derivative_gauge_cubic}) which is absent for $\phi_0$, and thus $\phi_3$ annihilates more through those channels leaving less relic in the universe.
+These couplings come into effect around a DM mass of $m_W$ and finally go away as the co-annihilation channels start to dominate at a DM mass of around 300 GeV.\footnote{The exact DM mass value can be different than 300 GeV depending upon relevant couplings and the heavy gauge boson mass.} As we move into the higher DM mass range, co-annihilation among $\phi_0$ and $\phi_3$ via $Z^\prime$ mediated diagrams into $WW$, $Zh$ and quark and lepton pairs start to dictate the relic abundance.
 All these properties are evident in Fig.~\ref{fig:relic_final} where the relic abundance contribution of each dark matter candidate as well as the total contribution have been displayed as a function of dark matter mass for a mass degenerate DM scenario.
 The $Z^\prime$ mass is fixed at 5 TeV as a benchmark choice and the relic varies with scalar sector parameter $\lambda_{12}$ in the annihilation dominated low DM mass region whereas at high DM mass region the $\lambda_{12}$ dependence is absent since the $Z^\prime$ mediated co-annihilation starts dictating the relic.
 There are two peaks in the velocity averaged cross section due to the Breit-Wigner resonance which are related to the mass of the two mediators $h$ and $Z^\prime$.
-One can also observe the sudden decline in the $\phi_0$ relic curve around $m_W$ as the Higgs mediated $WW$ channel becomes kinematically accessible and similarly for the Higgs mediated $ZZ$ and $hh$ channels.
-Both $\phi_0$ and $\phi_3$ annihilation cross sections are dominated by $\bar{b}b$ channel until the $WW$ becomes kinematically accessible.
-However, for $\phi_0$ annihilation a combination of $WW$ and $hh$ channels dominate at higher DM masses in contrast to $\phi_3$ annihilation where the $WW$ channel completely takes over.
-The co-annihilation is also dominated by the $WW$ channel once it becomes kinematically available.
-The region above the black line is disallowed by overabundance as per Planck data.
-The relevant Boltzmann equations are given in Appendix \ref{ap:beq}.
+DM relic is dictated by various annihilation and co-annihilation channels in various DM mass ranges: \begin{itemize} \item The DM annihilation to $\bar{b}b$ is the dominant channel dictating the relic in the DM mass range upto around the $W$ boson mass i.e.~$m_W\sim80.4$ GeV.
+The $\bar{\tau}\tau$ is the second most dominant process in this DM mass region.
+The amplitude for the process to $\bar{b}b$ final state is given by